containers/buildah/docs/buildah-from.md

 Set the ARCH of the image to be pulled to the provided value instead of using the architecture of the host.
 (Examples: aarch64, arm, i686, ppc64le, s390x, x86_64)

-**--arch**="ARCH"

-Set the ARCH of the image to be pulled to the provided value instead of using the architecture of the host.

 **--authfile** *path*

 Path of the authentication file.
 Default is ${XDG\_RUNTIME\_DIR}/containers/auth.json, which is set using `buildah login`.